rstudio/rstudio-conf-2022-program/working-with-people/benefit-of-talking-to-non-datas.md

 talk_id: 22025
 talk_slug: benefit-of-talking-to-non-datas
 talk_type: regular
+talk_tags: [access, career-development, communication, community]
 session_slug: working-with-people
-block: 4-4-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: The Benefit of Talking to the "Non-Datas"
+talk_title: "The Benefit of Talking to the "Non-Datas""
 # A short version of the title, suitable for small displays
 talk_title_short: The Benefit of Talking to the "Non-Datas"
 # A link to your talk's materials, when ready